blue3k/ATFClone/DevTools/DomGenVS/README.md

 ATF DOM generator plugin for VS2015
 ===

+This is ATF DOM generator plug-in for Visual Studio 2015.

+You need Visual Studio 2015 with Visual Studio SDK.

-Run DomGenVS.vsix in bin\Release after build.
+Run DomGenVS.vsix to install in bin\Release after build.